 But we did find ourselves getting a little restless.

-Pete took great pleasure in gliding around curves with few other cars to contend with, but he did always have to be mindful of other traffic – sheep, goats, cows, donkeys, people riding horses, a lady with an ax, and the occasional washout or pile of crumbled rocks.
-We didn’t get as far north or inland as was recommended, but really could not claim disappointment with our day in the slightest.
+Pete took great pleasure in gliding around curves with few other cars to contend with, but he did always have to be mindful of other traffic – sheep, goats, cows, donkeys, people riding horses, a lady with an axe, and the occasional washout or pile of crumbled rocks.
+We didn’t get as far north or inland as was recommended but really could not claim disappointment with our day in the slightest.

-And this is how far we got.
+This is how far we got.

 Of all the ancient ruins we’ve visited over the years, this small site is placed firmly among our favourites.
 With few other tourists to contend with, and in its natural swampy state inviting frogs and turtles to live among the ruins, we could have wiled away much more time enjoying Butrint if we didn’t have such a heavy day of touring planned.

 Just north of Butrint is dreamy Ksamil – and it was in this tiny town that we declared that we had finally found the nicest beach in all of Europe.
 There are even three islands within swimming distance which become busier in summer with plenty of restaurants and bars.
 We were lucky to find one open during our off-season stop.

-If Ksamil is too busy in summer months, then just south of Saranda is secretive Monastery Beach.
+If Ksamil is too busy in the summer months, then just south of Saranda is secretive Monastery Beach.
 It is rocky in comparison, but also practically deserted.
 It takes a good climb up and down a steep hill to get there (I wouldn’t try to drive it!), and looks to be a very good spot for swimming.

 The Blue Eye